overblog/GraphQLBundle/docs/annotations/annotations-reference.md

         return $user;
     }
 }
-?>
 ```

 ## @Provider

-This annotation applies on classes to indicate that it containts methods tagged with `@Query`o or `@Mutation`.
+This annotation applies on classes to indicate that it contains methods tagged with `@Query` or `@Mutation`.
 Without it, the `@Query` and `@Mutation` are ignored.
 When used, **remember to have a corresponding service with the fully qualified name of the class as service id**.
-You can use `@Access` and/or `@IsPublic` on a provider class to add default access or visibility on query or mutation defined.
+You can use `@Access` and/or `@IsPublic` on a provider class to add default access or visibility on defined query or mutation.

 Optional attributes: